braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/in-app_message_delivery.md

 ## Server-side event triggering

 By default, in-app messages are triggered by custom events logged by the SDK.
-If you would like to trigger in-app messages by server-sent events, you can also achieve this.
+If you want to trigger in-app messages by server-sent events, you can also achieve this.

 To enable this feature, a silent push is sent to the device, which allows a custom push callback to log an SDK-based event.
 This SDK event will subsequently trigger the user-facing in-app message.